Global Trade

 The issue

-President Donald Trump campaigned heavily on tariffs, proposing a universal baseline of 10%–20%.
-After taking office, he signaled interest in a broad range of potential tariff actions — targeting specific countries such as the EU, Canada and Mexico, as well as industry sectors like steel, aluminum and autos.
-While many anticipated immediate action on tariffs on Inauguration Day, the president instead signed the America First Trade Policy Memo, which outlined a series of reports intended to shape a future tariff strategy.
+After taking office, the president signaled interest in a broad range of potential tariff actions, targeting specific countries such as Canada and Mexico, as well as the European Union and industry sectors such as steel, aluminum and automobiles.
+On Inauguration Day, President Trump signed the America First Trade Policy Memo, outlining a series of reports intended to shape a future trade and tariff strategy.

 The administration has emphasized tariffs as a key economic and strategic tool, citing several objectives: